rickstaa/stable-learning-control/docs/source/control/plotting.rst

 Plotting Results
 ================

-Spinning Up ships with a simple plotting utility for interpreting results.
+:mlc:`Machine Learning Control <>` ships with a simple plotting utility that can be used to plot diagnostics from experiments.
 Run it with:

 .. parsed-literal::